AShocks/street-sports/README.md

 * # Testing

     * The website was tested and works in these three browsers: Chrome, Safari and Firefox
-    * The website was tested for its reponsiveness in all standard screensizes and functions as required
+    * The website was tested for its reponsiveness in all standard screensizes
     * This was by using the devtools toolbar device
     * I have confirmed that the navigation links are working correctly and that all information is clearly laid out and legible to the user
     * The form requires an entry in every field and will remind the user if something is missing
     * The form cannot be submitted without a valid email address

 * # Vaiidator Testing